The best ways to book or use points for this flight

 In Brisbane and Perth, you can access either the Qantas or Emirates lounge; in Adelaide, just the Qantas lounge.

 There is a complimentary limousine service for First Class passengers, which is explained in the A380 overview linked below.
+Note that this service is no longer included on award redemptions effective 1 March 2019.

 Other Emirates reviews